the most up-to-date marketing strategies

 First, the photographers and artists who have a proper online art-selling strategy have been thriving for the past year.

 That's right.
 Not just surviving – thriving.
 Here's some data that will put this into context:

-Right here at Art Storefronts, our members collectively sold 141% more art in 2020 than they did in 2019 -- right from THEIR OWN WEBSITES!
+Right here at Art Storefronts, our members collectively sold 141% more art in 2020 than they did in 2019.
+In 2021, sales are up 153%.
+The best part -- artists and photographers are doing this right from THEIR OWN WEBSITES!

-Many new members have been making sales shortly after launching.
+Many have been making sales shortly after launching their website and implementing an effective marketing strategy (discussed more below).
 For example:

 So what can you do to get these results, too?